hcwong/fpl-analyser/README.md

 # FPL Analyzer
-A program to analyze your FPL performance, and more important, player performance
+A program to analyze your FPL performance.
+Just for fun.

 ## Installation
-WIP
+Clone the project and put your league ID in the .env file From one folder up of the root directory of the project, run `python3 -m fplanalyzer.fplanalyzer.visualization -g(gameweek)`

 ## Deployment
 WIP